 Betting responsibly involves being aware of your betting decisions at all times.
-Gambling under the influence of alcohol or drugs prevents this and may cause you to place higher bets than you’d usually feel comfortable with.
+Gambling under the influence of alcohol or drugs can impair your judgement, leading you to take more risk than you’d usually feel comfortable with.

 Education is key

 It’s important to understand the game you’re playing.
-Familiarise yourself with the rules, return to player and odds of your chosen game before you wager any money.
-Having a thorough understanding of a game before you start playing can help you avoid losing money while you’re still getting to grips with the rules and controls.
-TopRatedCasinos recommends playing free demos of online casino games to familiarise yourself with the rules and controls, as well as doing plenty of research into strategy and gameplay tips before you place any bets online.
+Familiarise yourself with the rules, return to player (RTP), and odds of your chosen game before you wager any money.
+A thorough understanding of a game before you start playing can help you avoid losing money while you’re still getting to grips with the rules and controls.
+At TopRatedCasinos.co.uk, we recommend playing free demos of online casino games to get started, as well as doing plenty of research into strategy and gameplay tips before you place any bets online.

-Having said this, it’s vital that you’re aware of gambling tipsters that claim to have secret strategies to guarantee a win.
-Most casino games are down to chance, dishonest advice can encourage you to spend more money following a strategy that just won’t work.
-If a strategy seems too good to be true, it usually is.
+You should also watch out for gambling tipsters that claim to have secret strategies to guarantee a win.
+Most casino games are down to chance, and dishonest advice can encourage you to spend more money following a strategy that just won’t work.
+As with many things in life — if something seems too good to be true, it probably is.

 Set time limits

-Gambling should be a hobby, rather than an activity that takes up the majority of your time.
+Gambling should be a hobby like any other, rather than an activity that takes up the majority of your time.
 Just as you’d set aside a certain amount of time to watch a movie or read a book, you should limit how much time you spend gambling online.
-In the same vein, it’s important to have other hobbies beside gambling — it shouldn’t be your only source of entertainment.
+Likewise, it’s important to have other hobbies beside gambling — it shouldn’t be your only source of entertainment.

-While it can be tempting to try just one more spin on your favourite slot machine or play just one more hand in blackjack, you should stop gambling the moment you reach your predetermined betting budget to avoid betting more than you can afford to lose.
-Don’t let your winning streak tempt you — it won’t last forever!
+While it can be tempting to try just one more spin on your favourite slot machine or play just one more hand in blackjack, you should stop gambling the moment you reach your predetermined betting budget.
+Don’t let a winning streak tempt you — it won’t last forever!
+Don’t chase losses either.
+Long streaks of bad luck are part and parcel of the gambling experience, and you’re never ‘due’ a win.
 Making deposits with prepaid vouchers is a great way to keep on top of this, as you’ll only have access to the predetermined amount of money you’ve loaded onto the card.

-If gambling becomes your main priority — over socialising with family and friends, meeting work deadlines or looking after yourself — this could be a problem.
-Ask yourself how much you value its role in your life in comparison to other daily tasks- if it comes out on top and you’re arranging other aspects of your life around it, this could be a problem.
+If gambling becomes your main priority — over socialising with family and friends, meeting work deadlines or looking after yourself — this is a warning sign.
+Ask yourself how much you value the role of gambling in your life in comparison to other things — if it comes out on top and you’re arranging other aspects of your life around it, it’s time to take a break and reassess.

-Do you openly discuss your gambling hobby, or are you going out of your way to hide your gambling habits from people around you because you think they’ll disapprove?
-Think about why you’re keeping it a secret- is it because you already know there’s something wrong?
+Do you openly discuss your gambling hobby, or are you going out of your way to hide it from people around you because you think they’ll disapprove?
+Feeling ashamed or anxious about your gambling means it’s likely to be impacting you negatively.

 Are you becoming reliant on gambling as a source of income, or are you finding yourself betting higher stakes to get the same thrill from gambling?
-Money should never be the main reason you gamble, but rather an added bonus.
+You should never gamble with the intention of earning money or making a profit.